How Can You Verify the Quality of Scanned Lab Notebooks Before Archiving?

 Common Issues Found in Scanned Lab Notebooks

-1. Poor Resolution and Image Clarity
+1. Resolution and Clarity Problems

 3. OCR (Optical Character Recognition) Errors